 - Graphic design (logo design, corporate ID, flyers, catalogs, packaging)

-- Marketing (digital marketing, print design, SEO optimization, PPC advertising)
+- Marketing (digital marketing, print design, SEO, PPC advertising)

 - Art design (illustration, video, audio, photography)